 Caerphilly Castle

 Caerphilly Castle, covering 12 hectares, is one of the greatest surviving castles in the medieval Western world.
-It was the culmination of medieval defensive architecture with massive gates and waterworks, and is considered the first true example of a concentric castle in Britain.
-De Clare's design was so successful that it was used as a model for Edward I's castles in North Wales.
+It was the culmination of medieval defensive architecture with massive gates and water structures, the landmark is considered the first true example of a concentric castle in the UK.
+De Clare's design was so successful that it was used as a model for the castles of Edward I in North Wales.

-The mighty fortress of Gilbert de Clair was not the first on this site.
-Long before the Normans arrived, the Romans had built a fort some 1,200 years before de Clare embarked on a project that would create the largest non-royal castle in Britain.
-The scale of Caerphilly Castle is so enormous that the Tower of London could fit within its outer walls twice, and the Edwardian castles of Harlech, Beaumaris, Caernarfon, Conwy and Rhuddlan could be squeezed into it.
+Gilbert de Clare's mighty fortress was not the first in this place.
+Long before the arrival of the Normans, the Romans built the fort about 1,200 years before de Clare embarked on the project that was to create the largest non-royal castle in Britain.
+The scale of Caerphilly Castle is so huge that the Tower of London can fit into its outer walls twice, and the Edwardian castles of Harlech, Beaumaris, Caernarfon, Conwy and Ruddlan can squeeze into this enclosure.

 History of Caerphilly Castle

-In 1268 De Clare began work on Caerphilly to protect his lands from the Welsh threat.
-Llewelyn did not sit idly by, he attacked the castle and destroyed de Clare's works.
+In 1268, De Clare began work at Caerphilly to protect his lands from the Welsh threat.
+Llewelyn did not sit idly by, he attacked the castle and destroyed de Claire's works.
 However, his attention was diverted by the invasion of Wales by Edward I after 1272, and de Clare continued to build the fortress.
-After Llewelyn's death, the Welsh military threat had diminished and Caerphilly's defensive capabilities were insignificant, so it became the administrative center of the vast De Clare lands.
+After Llewelyn's death, the Welsh military threat decreased, and Caerphilly's defensive capabilities were not significant, so it became the administrative center of the vast de Clare lands.

-De Clare died in 1295 and his son, also called Gilbert, completed his father's ambitious plans, so that Caerphilly Castle was virtually complete by the time of de Clare's second death at the Battle of Bannockburn in 1314.
-The castle passed to Gilbert's sister Eleanor, wife of Edward II's favorite, Hugh le Despenser.
-It remained in Despenser's hands until the 15th century, when it passed through marriage to Richard Beauchamp, Earl of Worcester, and eventually to the Herbert family of Pembroke.
+De Clare died in 1295, and his son, also called Gilbert, completed his father's ambitious plans, so that Caerphilly Castle was practically completed by the time of de Clare's second death at the Battle of Bannockburn in 1314.
+The castle passed to Gilbert's sister Eleanor, the wife of Edward II's favorite, Hugh le Despenser.
+It remained in Despenser's hands until the 15th century, when it passed by marriage to Richard Beauchamp, Earl of Worcester, and eventually to the Herbert family of Pembroke.

 Architectural innovation

 Caerphilly Castle stands on a low island surrounded by a load-bearing wall.
-The design consists of an inner ward with round corner towers and a double-towered airlock providing access to the outer ward.
-The outer ward has an impressive gatehouse added in 1270.
-It may have been modeled on an earlier one at Tunbridge built by de Clare's father, Richard.
-The Caerphilly Castle building functioned as a separate entity that could be defended independently of the castle.
-This was an innovation for the time and predated similar features in Edwardian castles in north Wales.
+The design consists of an inner chamber with round corner towers and a double-towered gateway providing access to the outer chamber.
+The outer chamber has an impressive gatehouse, added in 1270.
+It could have been modeled after an earlier one in Tunbridge, built by de Claire's father, Richard.
+The Caerphilly Castle building functioned as a separate facility that could be defended independently of the castle.
+This was an innovation for the time and preceded similar features in Edwardian castles in north Wales.